libRocket/libRocket/readme.md

 - Decorator engine allowing custom application-specific effects that can be applied to any element.
 - Generic event system that binds seamlessly into existing projects.

-## Marmalade
-- Bitmapfonts not working
-- EventListener not working
-- Python not working

 ## License (MIT)

  Copyright (c) 2008-2014 CodePoint Ltd, Shift Technology Ltd, and contributors